 NOTE 3: The case where a backhaul connection has dynamically changed latency and/or bandwidth needs to be considered.

+The 5G system shall be able to provide multiple QoS policies for multiple QoS flows in multiple sessions among one or multiple UEs for the same service for group communication.

 6.23 QoS monitoring